99th General Assembly, 2nd Regular Session - 2018

 Enacts the Recognition of EMS Personnel Licensure Interstate Compact (REPLICA)

-Allows school districts to establish comprehensive guidance and counseling programs for students attending school in the district
+Allows school districts to establish comprehensive school counseling programs for students attending school in the district

 Allows children who attend early childhood education programs that are under contracts with districts or charter schools to be included in the average daily attendance of the district or charter school